 Director

-Associate Professor of Pathology and Director of Breast Pathology; Director of Breast Pathology, Pathology
+Professor of Pathology and Director of Breast Pathology; Director of Breast Pathology, Pathology

 The faculty in Breast Pathology are committed to subspecialty training of pathology residents and fellows.
 The Department of Pathology offers a highly competitive Breast one-year fellowship that is comprehensive and focused on a multidisciplinary approach in patient care.
 The faculty is actively engaged in breast pathology didactics, "unknown" conferences, and breast journal clubs that are attended by residents, fellows and attendings across specialties.
-Two multidisciplinary conferences (Breast Radiology Conference and Breast Tumor Board) are held every week and are attended by specialists involved in patient care.
+Two multidisciplinary conferences (Breast Clinical lecture series and Breast Tumor Board) are held every week and are attended by specialists involved in patient care.

 Some of the faculty are course developers at the Yale School of Medicine and are actively involved in recruitment of lecturers for medical student teaching.
 We welcome visiting pathologists, both national and international, to participate in educational activities for periods ranging from a month to a year.
-Several opportunities exist for scholarly research projects with our clinical collaborators and also within the department for translational or basic research.